xiaowuc2/xiaowuc2.github./pages/posts/Can computers generate truly random numbers.md

 Here is our work on constructing CSPRNGs from the scratch :

 1. Hardware based CSPRNG [Early Access]()
-2. CSPRNG using Generative adversarial networks [Under Development]()
+2. CSPRNG using Generative Adversarial Networks [Under Development]()
 3. Quantum Random Number Generator - Cloud [Under Development]()

 ---